evaporei/hisp/README.md

 docker run -it hisp
 ```

-> Observation: one of the project's dependencies or the build tools themselves are very heavy, I've got a 1GB Docker image on my computer by running those commands :fearful:
+> Observation: the build tools themselves are very heavy, I've got a 1GB Docker image on my computer just by running those commands :fearful:

 ### Without Docker